FweeGamerHD/Hollowsaint/README.md

 ```

 ### Deathless Stagger:
+> The larvae shield you from falling unconscious
 ```
 When you are reduced to 0 Hit Points but not killed outright, you can drop to 1 Hit Point instead.
 Once you use this trait, you can't do so again until you finish a Long Rest.
 ```